Course Content and Outcome Guide for EET 241

 - Write, test and debug programs to control electrical equipment.

 - Troubleshoot and modify existing electrical control programs.

 Outcome Assessment Strategies

 Assessment methods are to be determined by the instructor.
-Typically, in-class quizzes, exams and weekly homework assignments will be used.
+Typically, in-class quizzes, online quizzes, exams and weekly homework assignments will be used.
 Laboratory assessment will be by program demonstration, code review, reports, and/or practical skills testing.